ndbiller/taskR/README.md

 the heroku postgres database is limited to 10000 rows.

-## backup heroku database to local database
+## backup production database from heroku to local postgres database

 postgres version should be: 9.5.5

-get info about postgress from heroku:
+get info about postgres from heroku:

 ```
 heroku pg:info --app task-r